-It is a simple matter to specify different choice models, and this is perhaps the main advantage to estimation of structural models since non-EUT choice models tend to be positively correlated with additional structural parameters.
+It is a simple matter to specify different choice models, and this is perhaps the main advantage to structural estimation since non-EUT choice models tend to be positively correlated with additional structural parameters.
 We now consider extensions to such non-EUT models.